Syrup/kurapika/README.md

 ###### Bot Configuration
 open `config.js` file
-now replace `YOUR DISCORD ID, YOUR DISCORD ID 2` with your discord id and replace `YOUR DISCORD ID 2` your dev discord id and replace prefix with your discord prefix
+now replace `YOUR DISCORD ID, YOUR DISCORD ID 2` with your discord id and replace `YOUR DISCORD ID 2` your friend discord id and replace `prefix` with your discord prefix

 ### And Done 🖐️